Grim Reaper (advertisement): Legacy

 In Australia, the Grim Reaper commercial has remained an infamous and memorable example of a confronting but effective government public service campaign decades since its original airing, and has provided inspiration for a number of subsequent public service campaigns with similarly confronting imagery.
 It has been recognised as a landmark public health initiative.

 In 2017 Australian entrepreneur Dick Smith commissioned a television commercial that invoked the original Grim Reaper ad, including the use of John Stanton as narrator, to launch his "Fair Go" wealth disparity campaign and to raise awareness of his view that the current rate of population growth in Australia is unsustainable.
 The ad received a mixed reception, with some calling its anti-immigration angle "racist".

-During the COVID-19 pandemic, Reynolds has suggested using similar emotionally shocking Grim Reaper-style ads to improve government messaging in order to prevent the further spread of the COVID-19 virus and to scare people out of vaccine hesitancy.
+During the COVID-19 pandemic, Reynolds suggested using similar emotionally shocking Grim Reaper-style ads to improve government messaging in order to prevent the further spread of the COVID-19 virus and to scare people out of vaccine hesitancy.
 A 2021 commercial commissioned by the Federal government urging people to book a vaccination appointment which featured a scene of a young woman with COVID-19 struggling to breathe was likened to the Grim Reaper commercial, but was branded insensitive and ineffective by some commentators.
 Bill Bowtell, who commissioned the original Grim Reaper ad, said it was "misconceived in every way".